Unleash Your Inner Child — Think Big!

 Take More Calculated Risks

 Big thinkers don’t just take crazy risks.
 They are calculated in their thinking.
-Big thinkers think all the way through their ideas before taking action, and they are always thinking about new possibilities.
+Big thinkers think through their ideas before taking action, and they are always thinking about new possibilities.
 Taking calculated risks means you think through the outcomes and don’t just leap without looking.
 Taking chances is good, as long as you are okay with living with all the possible outcomes.

 Maximize Your Time